BonsaiDen/JavaScript-Garden/doc/en/function/arguments.md

 In the above code, `foo` can no longer be a subject to [inlining][1] since it needs to know about both itself and its caller.
-This not only defeats possible performance gains due to inlining, it also breaks encapsulation since the function may now be dependent on being called in a specific context.
+This not only defeats possible performance gains that would arise from inlining, it also breaks encapsulation since the function may now be dependent on a specific calling context.

-It is highly recommended to **never** make use of `arguments.callee` or any of its properties.
+It is **highly recommended** to **never** make use of `arguments.callee` or any of its properties.

 > **ES5 Note:** In strict mode, `arguments.callee` will throw a `TypeError` since
 > its use has been deprecated.

 [1]: http://en.wikipedia.org/wiki/Inlining